Annual Conference 2024

 3 | Rosa Beunel-Fogarty (King’s College London), ‘And the winner is?
 Francophone Literary Prizes in Indian Ocean Archipelagos’ | 3 | Honorine Rouiller (Vanderbilt University), ‘The End of French-Algeria: Celebrating the Liberation’ |

-4 | Ruth Bush (University of Bristol), ‘African universities and the end(s) of Empire’ | 4 | Emilie Pons (University of Oregon), ‘The Postcolonial Politics of Cassettes in Modern Raï: A New French Soundscape of Algerian Exile’ |
+4 | Emilie Pons (University of Oregon), ‘The Postcolonial Politics of Cassettes in Modern Raï: A New French Soundscape of Algerian Exile’ |

-Panel 3C: Islands at the End of Empire | |
+Panel 3C: Islands at the End of Empire Chair: Charles Forsdick | |

-1 | Sophie Fuggle (Nottingham Trent University), Jonathan Lewis (Bangor University) ‘Apolitique et utopique’: The colonial prison island at the end of empire’ |
+1 | Sophie Fuggle (Nottingham Trent University), Jonathan Lewis (Bangor University), ‘Apolitique et utopique’: The colonial prison island at the end of empire’ |

 2 | Antonia Wimbush (University of Melbourne), ‘Monuments, Memorials, and the Martinican Memoryscape’ |